smurthys/smurthys.github.io/engagement/topics.md

 PS: At first glance, it might seem like the prescribed undergraduate curriculum already covers some of the topics listed.
-However, my presentations cover **modern material** and discuss several finer aspects the curriculum does not.
+However, my presentations cover **modern material** and discuss several finer aspects that the curriculum does not.
 Also, presentations include real-life examples and employ **modern tools and processes**.
 They also include **thought-provoking** exercises for the audience, and I even provide feedback to anyone who sends me their solutions after the event.